The Problem with Altcoins

 When Bitcoin first came out, it was possible for anyone to mine coins with his CPU.
 Once software was developed that mined using GPUs, then CPU mining quickly became obsolete.
 GPU mining remained profitable for some time thereafter because the price of Bitcoin continued to increase as more people became miners.
 This could not persist indefinitely, and eventually there began work into the development of FPGA and ASIC mining.
 Once these technologies were developed, GPU mining would become obsolete as well.

 However, some miners who had heavily invested in GPUs did not wish to see this happen and didn’t want their investments in GPUs to go sour.
-Obviously, this is a ridiculous idea.
+Obviously, this was a vain hope.
 It cannot be expected that it should be possible to run an ordinary computer at a profit for very long.
 Profits draw more investors, which leads to lower profits as the available opportunities are used up.

 Scrypt was designed to be a memory hog and is consequently unsuited to mining with a machine consisting almost entirely of ASIC chips, like those used for Bitcoin, and it was assumed that Scrypt-coin mining would therefore always remain in the hands of the GPU owners.
 This, by the way, is false.
 If it ever became profitable enough, an ASIC machine could be produced with a shared memory, and it would make GPUs obsolete for Scrypt-mining too.

 The Scrypt-coin phenomenon can thus be likened to the Candlemaker’s Petition3, a brilliant satire by Frédéric Bastiat.
 It presents a fictional argument purporting to be from candlemakers that all windows should be kept closed by law during the day to prevent unfair competition from the sun.
 All arguments for Scrypt-coins should be seen in this light.
 They are masks for the hope that someone’s GPU mining rig should not turn out to be a foolish investment.